-On this day in 1942, the Battle of Midway–one of the most decisive U.S. victories against Japan during World War II–begins.
+On June 4, 1942, the Battle of Midway—one of the most decisive U.S. victories against Japan during World War II—begins.
 During the four-day sea-and-air battle, the outnumbered U.S. Pacific Fleet succeeded in destroying four Japanese aircraft carriers while losing only one of its own, the Yorktown, to the previously invincible Japanese navy.

 In six months of offensives prior to Midway, the Japanese had triumphed in lands throughout the Pacific, including Malaysia, Singapore, the Dutch East Indies, the Philippines and numerous island groups.
 The United States, however, was a growing threat, and Japanese Admiral Isoroku Yamamoto sought to destroy the U.S. Pacific Fleet before it was large enough to outmatch his own.